 Bernadette Peters: “It’s hard to believe it has been 16 years.
 I am so thankful to the entire Broadway community for their support and time and willingness to help a great cause.
 There’s nothing like Broadway!”

-Jarrod Spector (Beautiful: The Carol King Musical): “It’s wonderful to be a part of an organization that has been around this long.
+Jarrod Spector (Beautiful: The Carole King Musical): “It’s wonderful to be a part of an organization that has been around this long.
 You don’t turn down an invitation from Bernadette Peters for anything, especially Broadway Barks.
 I’m well aware of the statistics about shelter dogs, so to help these dogs find homes means so much.
 Anything I can do to help out is an honor.”